renatogalera/ai-commit/README.md

 2. Use `--semantic-release` when running AI-Commit.
 This will:
    - Parse your current version (from the latest `vX.Y.Z` Git tag).
    - Consult OpenAI to determine if you need a MAJOR, MINOR, or PATCH bump.
-   - Automatically tag your repository, push the new tag, and run `goreleaser release --rm-dist`.
+   - Automatically tag your repository, push the new tag, and run `goreleaser release`.

 ---